LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/misc/worldgen/Template_Pool.md

 > > **ground_level_delta**: `1` (default)
 > >
 > > - The vertical offset (in blocks) to shift the structure piece downwards during placement.
 A value of <code>1</code> will apply the regular vanilla offset.
-> > - Additionaly a negative offset will shift the structure upwards during placement.
+> > - Additionally a negative offset will shift the structure upwards during placement.
 > > - This is used in the case that a structure should float off the ground, or the bottom the the structure is not at ground level part of the structure.
 > > - (This hooks into an un-used method in vanilla that defaults to shifting a piece down by 1)
 > >